-ALASKA Statute(s) ALASKA STAT.
-ANN. § 11.71.311 (West 2024) (Good Samaritan protections) ALASKA STAT.
-ANN. § 12.55.155(d)(19) (West 2024) (mitigating factors in sentencing) ALASKA STAT.
-ANN. § 11.41.120(a)(3) (West 2024) (DIH/DDRD provision) Substantive amendments to law(s) June 3, 2006 - § 11.41.120(a)(3) enacted September 8, 2008 - § 12.55.155(d)(19) enacted October 8, 2014 - § 11.71.311 enacted Individual(s) eligible for GS protection Person who in good faith sought medical or law enforcement assistance for another person who he or she reasonably believed was experiencing a drug overdose.
+~ · · · · · · · ALASKA STAT.
+ANN. § 11.71.311 (West 2025) (Good Samaritan protections) ALASKA STAT.
+ANN. § 12.55.155(d)(19) (West 2025) (mitigating factors in sentencing) ALASKA STAT.
+ANN. § 11.41.110(a)(6) (West 2025) (Murder in the second degree) ALASKA STAT.
+ANN. § 11.41.120(a)(3) (West 2025) (manslaughter) amendments to law(s) June 3, 2006 - § 11.41.120(a)(3) enacted September 8, 2008 - § 12.55.155(d)(19) enacted October 8, 2014 - § 11.71.311 enacted January 1, 2025 - § 11.41.110(a)(6) enacted, which created a two tier DIH/DDRH law dependent on the substance involved in the death. for GS protection Person who in good faith sought medical or law enforcement assistance for another person who he or she reasonably believed was experiencing a drug overdose.
 Person experiencing a drug overdose who sought medical assistance.
-The law defines the phrase "drug overdose" as involving a controlled substance-induced event.
-Protection as to controlled substance possession crimes An eligible person may not be prosecuted for: Certain misconduct involving a controlled substance in the fourth degree (ALASKA STAT.
-ANN. § 11.71.040(a)(3), (4), or (12) (West 2024)); Certain misconduct involving a controlled substance in the fifth degree (ALASKA STAT.
-ANN. § 11.71.050(a)(4) or (5) (West 2024)); or Certain misconduct involving a controlled substance in the sixth degree (ALASKA STAT.
-ANN. § 11.71.060(a)(1) or (2) (West 2024)).
-Protection as to drug paraphernalia crimes None (possession of drug paraphernalia is not a crime in Alaska) Protection as to other crimes/violations None Requirement(s) for the protection to apply Evidence supporting the prosecution for the offense was obtained or discovered as a result of the person seeking medical or law enforcement assistance.
+The law defines the phrase "drug overdose" as involving a controlled substance-induced event. controlled substance possession crimes An eligible person may not be prosecuted for: Certain misconduct involving a controlled substance in the fourth degree (ALASKA STAT.
+ANN. § 11.71.040(a)(3), (4), or (12) (West 2025)); Certain misconduct involving a controlled substance in the fifth degree (ALASKA STAT.
+ANN. § 11.71.050(a)(4) or (5) (West 2025)); or Certain misconduct involving a controlled substance in the sixth degree (ALASKA STAT.
+ANN. § 11.71.060(a)(1) or (2) (West 2025)). paraphernalia crimes None (possession of drug paraphernalia is not a crime in Alaska) None

+ALASKA Requirement(s) for the protection to apply Evidence supporting the prosecution for the offense was obtained or discovered as a result of the person seeking medical or law enforcement assistance.
 Person cooperated with medical or law enforcement personnel, including by providing identification.
 Person seeking assistance for another remained at the scene until help arrived.
-Exception(s) to protection None

-ALASKA Reporting overdose a mitigating factor in sentencing Yes Offenses subject to mitigation Offenses related to controlled substances Circumstance(s) when mitigation applies Defendant sought medical assistance for another person who was experiencing a drug overdose contemporaneously with the commission of the offense.
-Other provisions of note None Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Manslaughter Circumstance(s) when DIH/DRDD applies Person knowingly manufactures or delivers a controlled substance in violation of Alaska Stat.
-Ann. §§ 11.71.010 to 71.030 (West 2024) or Alaska Stat.
-Ann. § 11.71.040(a)(1) (West 2024) and a person dies as a direct result of ingestion of the controlled substance.
-Affirmative defense of DIH/DDRD offense None Recently proposed legislation Yes, see Pending State and Federal Legislation
+Exception(s) to protection None Reporting overdose a mitigating factor in sentencing Yes Offenses subject to mitigation Offenses related to controlled substances Circumstance(s) when mitigation applies Defendant sought medical assistance for another person who was experiencing a drug overdose contemporaneously with the commission of the offense.
+Other provisions of note None Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Murder in the second degree or manslaughter dependent on the substance involved.
+Circumstance(s) when DIH/DRDD applies Murder in the second degree- Individual knowingly manufactured or delivered a controlled substance in violation of § 11.71.010 (West 2025) or § 11.71.021 (West 2025), and another person dies as a direct result of ingestion of the controlled substance.
+Manslaughter- Individual knowingly manufactures or delivers a controlled substance in violation of § 11.71.030 (West 2025) or § 11.71.040(a)(1) (West 2025) for Schedule IVA controlled substances, and another person dies as a direct result of ingestion of the controlled substance.
+Affirmative defense of DIH/DDRD offense None Recently proposed legislation None